-Do you sometimes wonder how to make society more equal?
-How we can break down barriers between migrants and locals?
+Have you ever wondered how to make society more equal?
+How to break down barriers between migrants and locals?
 Who is responsible for creating these changes?
-We're offering young people the chance to gain an insight into social integration, media portrayals of migrants and social policy making through FREE interactive workshops with expert speakers and the chance to understand how we can change society for the better!
+We offered young people the chance to gain an insight into social integration, media portrayals of migrants and social policy making through interactive workshops with expert speakers and the chance to understand how we can change society for the better!

 The last conference from the Knowing Me, Knowing You series, will provide you with the opportunity to have your ideas and voices heard.
 You'll get the chance to present policies that promote social integration to create a more welcoming society for all of us.
 At this event, we will also have experts and policy makers who have dedicated their work to improving the lives of migrants in the UK.